 We passed through Camp Richardson and spend time exploring one of the trails there as well as spending some time on the beach.
 This was the most packed area we experienced during our trip.
 The famous restaurant there (The Beacon Bar & Grill) was booked an hour in advance, the beach was as full as it possibly could be and there were tons of boats and kayaks in the lake.
 Overall that was the happening place if you are looking for one in Lake Tahoe.

 We found this trail by accident while driving around the lake.
 We were really just looking for a place to park since literally every possible spot where a car could be parked was taken.
 In the end, we got a ticket since we parked on a spot from which the “No parking” spot was not visible at all.
 In any case, it was well worth the parking ticket.
 Great location with amazingly clear water views.
 Absolutely worth the time hiking to get to the bottom.

 Fallen Leaf Lake

 Fallen Leak Lake is a very interesting place.
 It is a smaller lake measuring approximately 2.9 miles (4.6 km) on the long axis and 0.9 miles (1.4 km) on the short axis.
 The lake was created by at least two glaciers that traveled northward down the Glen Alpine Valley.
-Another nice thing to see there are the Glen Alpine Falls on Glen Alpine Creek.
+Another nice thing to see there is the Glen Alpine Falls on Glen Alpine Creek.
 Those are a short hike from Fallen Leaf Lake.

 Lake Tahoe is a busy place regardless of the season.
 We have seen it during the winter and the summer seasons and during both it is packed.
 The nature and the amazing views are hard to beat.
-That with the combination of great food and drinks makes it an absolute great vacation destination place.
+That with the combination of great food and drinks makes it an absolutely great vacation destination place.
 We truly enjoyed our stay there and would highly recommend it for a family getaway, road trip or a vacation.